cequel/cequel/CONTRIBUTING.md

 ### Using Docker

-Cequel's test suite runs against a live Cassandra instance.
-The easiest way to get one is to use Docker, `docker run --rm -p 9042:9042 cassandra`.

-### Using Docker Compose

 Cequel's test suite, including a development bash environment, container, and Cassandra instance is setup for use through Docker Compose.